A structured and well-defined file can be parsed and translated into a SystemWeaver model.

 Note: After the import, the original version of the information should be considered to be in SystemWeaver and the original file should be managed accordingly, for example, be deleted or marked as deprecated, typically by moving the file into a specific file system folder.

-There are also ways to bring information into SystemWeaver:
+Below are additional ways to bring information into SystemWeaver:

 Import a File as an Attachment in SystemWeaver